gurdon-institute/Filopodyan/README.md

 # Filopodyan
-An ImageJ/R pipeline for filopodia dynamics analysis
+*An ImageJ/R pipeline for filopodia dynamics analysis.*

-For the accompanying manuscript, see:
+For the accompanying manuscript (preprint), see:

 Urbancic, V., Butler, R., Richier, B., Peter, M., Mason, J., Holt, C. E., Gallop, J. L. 2017.
-Filopodyan: An Open-Source Pipeline For The Analysis Of Filopodia. bioRxiv doi: https://doi.org/10.1101/138610
+Filopodyan: An Open-Source Pipeline For The Analysis Of Filopodia. *bioRxiv* doi: https://doi.org/10.1101/138610

 ## Fiji plugin for detecting, tracking and quantifying filopodia

 The plugin is supplied as a .jar file ([Filopodyan_.jar](https://github.com/gurdon-institute/Filopodyan/blob/master/Filopodyan_.jar)).

 Please refer to the associated user guide ([Filopodyan User Guide.docx](https://github.com/gurdon-institute/Filopodyan/blob/master/Filopodyan%20User%20Guide.docx)) for information on plugin installation, instructions for use and practical advice.

-## FilopodyanR - downstream analysis of filopodia dynamic properties and fluorescence
+## FilopodyanR - downstream analysis of filopodia properties and fluorescence

 To facilitate downstream analysis, we provide our suite of R scripts for downstream analysis of filopodia properties and fluorescence.
 Familiarity with R is required.
 Filepaths, imaging parameters and thresholds for analysis need adjusting to suit specific needs as indicated in code comments.